 In pre-submitted essays and dissertations, all quotations from primary or secondary sources and all reporting or appropriation of material from those sources must be explicitly acknowledged.
 The Faculty's Guidelines on Plagiarism are included below in this handbook as Annexe A. Note that paraphrase (whether extended or not), if insufficiently acknowledged, is liable to be regarded as plagiarism.
+Repeating material from your own published work without proper acknowledgement is also (auto)plagiarism.
 Please read the Guidelines carefully, and take care.